15 June 2018

 Explora and Gabriel, the manager, bade us farewell on our final day with one of the most spectacular sunrises over the Torres del Paine massif I have ever seen.
 The sunrise painted the peaks in pink, bathing them in oranges and reds and turning the night sky from purple to indigo to pink – it was simply incredible and hard to even capture on film.

 From here, we were Awasi Patagonia bound for a completely different experience in the national park.
 From the moment we were picked up by our private guide, Eduardo, it was all about us.
-At Awasi, everything is customized to you, when you want it and how you want it.
+At Awasi, everything is tailor-made to you, when you want it and how you want it.
 Feeling tired?
 Sleep in late.
 Weather forecast a bit dubious?
 Then come home early to relax and read a book in front of the fire with a glass of wine.
 It offers all the same experiences as the other lodges, but the difference is the more luxurious approach and with only 15 individual villas, each complete with a huge bedroom, a sitting room with a fire, a lovely bathroom, a hot tub outside and wall to ceiling windows looking out over the superb vistas.

 The food was fantastic, the wine list comprehensive and hotel manager, Pavel, and his team, make sure your every wish is their smiling command.
-A unique product and perfect if you prefer to spend more time in your own company rather than with other travelers.
+A unique product and perfect if you prefer to spend more time in your own company rather than with other travellers.
 Peaceful and welcoming, it was a luxury at every turn.
 Eduardo was fantastic and full of every fact under the sun, all delivered with a beaming smile!
 I listened with great intent at the story of the 84-year-old English couple who had come to Awasi, determined to climb to the infamous base camp of the Torres del Paine, and it was there that they celebrated their anniversary in style.
 In short, nothing is impossible here!

-I wish we could mention by name all the marvelous people we had met on this journey.
+I wish we could mention by name all the marvellous people we had met on this journey.
 That was the real secret of this trip; the fantastic stories, tales and kindness so many people shared with us and the friends we made.
 Chile is full of people who are so proud of their heritage, food, wine, landscapes and history and a refreshing want to share it all with us.
 I honestly cannot remember ever seeing so many smiles and welcoming touches on a journey.

 Time waits for no man though and we had to soon say a sad farewell to Pavel and Eduardo at the border of Chile and Argentina to begin our long journey through the steppe to El Calafate and Eolo.
-It is a long 5-hour transfer but comfortable and well organized and thanks to the early start you can sleep and soon find yourself at Eolo surveying the mighty expanse of the steppe through to the Andes and, on a clear day, the tiny outline of Torres del Paine to the east and the turquoise waters of Lago Argentina to the west.
+It is a long 5-hour transfer but comfortable and well organised and thanks to the early start you can sleep and soon find yourself at Eolo surveying the mighty expanse of the steppe through to the Andes and, on a clear day, the tiny outline of Torres del Paine to the east and the turquoise waters of Lago Argentina to the west.

 Arriving at lunchtime to another huge smile, this time from the manager Valentin, before we knew it, we found ourselves sitting overlooking the lake having a wonderful lunch in their lovely dining room.
 Eolo was only built in 2006 but feels as it if has been there forever.
 Delightfully English in feel, it is on the land of the old Alice estancia and has a deliciously colonial feel to the comfortable drawing room where they serve tea every afternoon and where you can sit and just contemplate the never-ending views or watch the antics of a friendly, resident armadillo as I did one afternoon.
-They specialize in gourmet food and wine and their tea collection has to be seen to be believed.
+They specialise in gourmet food and wine and their tea collection has to be seen to be believed.
 It was a perfect spot to take a day trip to the Perito Moreno Glacier with our lovely guide Nadia and driver Manuel.
 The picnic and wine was so beautifully packed up in Eolo rucksacks (which I have proudly brought home with me)!
 Such a nice touch and like everything they do – they do it with style.

 I now know why everyone who stays here loves it so much – it is the friendliness of the staff and the unique location that make it so special.
-So, whether you take out their horses, walk through the miles of wonderful scenery, relax in their wellness area or just enjoy the space and endless skies, it is the location that takes center stage.
+So, whether you take out their horses, walk through the miles of wonderful scenery, relax in their wellness area or just enjoy the space and endless skies, it is the location that takes centre stage.
 The only problem is the food is so exceptional that walking becomes a necessity rather than a possibility…

 On our last night we sat admiring the beautiful sunset over the rim of a pisco sour before settling down to their amazing Patagonian lamb cordero which they cook for hours in their smokehouse.
 Whether it is the combination of the fragrant herbs and grasses the lambs graze on or the wild flowers and herbs they throw onto the fires that make it taste so succulent, who knows.
-But what I do know is that it was delicious, and a well-known specialty of the Patagonian region so do not miss a chance to try it or an authentic asado during your stay.
+But what I do know is that it was delicious, and a well-known speciality of the Patagonian region so do not miss a chance to try it or an authentic asado during your stay.

-Only too soon, it was time to leave for the airport as dawn broke over the lake and another explosion of color greeted in the new day.
+Only too soon, it was time to leave for the airport as dawn broke over the lake and another explosion of colour greeted in the new day.
 From here you have the choice to carry onto Bariloche and the amazing Lake District or if time is short, return to Buenos Aires for a last tango before flying home to end an unforgettable trip, discovering the end of the world.